 There are some on-site services, such as The Powder Room, which offer hairdressing to festival-goers, but an alternative idea might be to take a large container with you and store it in your tent.
 You can fill this with water from taps located around the site as often as needed.

 To answer your question about dry shampoo, there are certainly many people who swear by it, including many who say it can help to add extra volume to thinning hair.
-Unfortunately, the internet is also awash with stories from users who claim using dry shampoo causes hair loss.
+Unfortunately, the internet is also awash with anecdotal stories from users who claim using dry shampoo causes hair loss.

 Another viable option for the days when you may not be able to wash your hair, is to take a leaf out of Kasabian guitarist Serge Pizzorno‘s book and wear a hat.
 As you are likely to be spending a lot of time outside, this can help to not only hide dirty hair but can also help to protect your scalp from sunburn as thinning hair will provide less natural sun protection.

 If you are concerned about showing signs of hair loss, it might be a good idea to seek out a specialist to see what they suggest, as many men see impressive regrowth results from following male hair loss treatment programmes.
-A hair loss specialist can advise on what’s best for your specific pattern and level of shedding then give you an idea of what kind of regrowth can be expected – and maybe make next year’s Glastonbury a little more stress-free.
+A specialist can advise on what’s best for your specific pattern and level of shedding then give you an idea of what kind of regrowth can be expected – and maybe make next year’s Glastonbury a little more stress-free.

 The Belgravia Centre